LIFE and CAREER

 Valentine was born in Virginia on Valentine’s Day in 1957 and raised in the suburbs of Washington until 9 when his family moved 50 miles west to a farm near the Blue Ridge Mountains and the Shenandoah River.
-In 1972, he skipped eleventh grade then went on to graduate in 3 years from the University of Virginia where he studied constitutional and international law, foreign affairs, economics, criminology and political philosophy.
+He skipped eleventh grade and graduated with a 4.0 GPA in 1972, and also graduated early from the University of Virginia where he studied constitutional and international law, foreign affairs, economics, criminology and political philosophy.
 He ran for president of the student body placing 3rd.
 In 1978 he simultaneously ran the precinct operations of both the Frank Wolf for US Congress and the John Warner for US Senate campaigns in VA’s 10th district (adjacent to DC) and was dismayed by the dishonorable self-interest, apathy, cynicism, and inability of all the candidates and elected officials to produce any real world solutions.
 Candidacy, he realized, was not going to get it done.

 He roughnecked in the Texas oil fields before moving to New York in 1980 and 1981 where he modeled for Elite with the world’s first supermodels and was part of the creative Studio 54 social scene at what Warhol called “the center of the center”.
 When AIDS hit hard and suddenly, Valentine left New York and traveled the world studying foreign governments in Mexico City, Sydney, Singapore where he studied Lee Kuan Yew’s successful experiment in benign dictatorship, Malaysia, Thailand, Macau, Hong Kong and Tokyo, even heavily communist Red China where every single person dressed in the same black pajamas and rode the same black bicycle.